oFrederic/Nexter/README.md

 ## General info

-Project created during an advanced CSS course with the goal of teaching advanced styling method such as Sass, FlexBox, CSSGrid and best practice.
+Project created during an advanced CSS course with the goal of teaching advanced styling method such as Sass, FlexBox, CSSGrid and best practice, Page being fully responsive as well.
 I hope you will have as much fun looking at it as I had fun building it.

 ## Screenshots